tmhglnd/mercury-log-player/README.md

 ## Usage

 Create a folder with Mercury Log Files you like to replay.
-The code looks at the `date created` info in the file and based on that determines when the next file should be executed.
+If you don't have any log files, you can create them by turning on `Auto Log Sketch` in the Mercury window, and start performing.
+The player looks at the `date created` info in all the files and based on that determines when the next file should be executed.
 In general a Mercury log file also includes the the time in the filename, for example: `sketch_2024.11.24_00.13.20.txt`.

 In the repository run: